 Can your doctor hear your tinnitus?

 The examiner can hear the tinnitus if the cause is from outside the ear canal.
+These include:

-- Atherosclerosis: With age, major blood vessels close to your middle and inner ear lose some of their elasticity that cause blood flow to become more forceful, making it easier to be heard by your ears
+- Atherosclerosis: With age, major blood vessels close to your middle and inner ear lose some of their elasticity that causes blood flow to become more forceful, making it easier to be heard by your ears